|site search by freefind

 Time after time they faced crisis' and God came through in awe-inspiring ways.
 They saw the acts of God again and again.
 Yet it never sank into their hearts [except for Joshua and Caleb].
 Every time they faced a disaster their response was the same: whine and complain until God came through.
 God was faithful, He always helped them, but He was not pleased.

 And no matter what happened, they knew they were where God wanted them to be.
 They had the pillar of cloud by day and the pillar of fire by night.
-It was impossible to miss these outward, visible acts of God.
+It was impossible to miss these outward, visible signs from God.
 They were following God, complaining most of the way.
 In all fairness, the crisis' they faced were real.
 Running out of water in the desert is painful for your family.
 It is fearful to see the most powerful nation on earth closing in on you to crush you.
-But this shows us that God looks for a response of faith in crisis and there is never any ground for complaining against God.
+But this shows us that God looks for a response of faith in crisis.
+There is never any ground for complaining against God.